ExiledRain/gahelp/README.md

 This is *Game Helping* service.(GaHelp shortly)

-This service was created to help people to set up an environment for board games.It was inspired by famous board game called :
+This service was created to help people to set up an environment for board games.
+It was inspired by famous board game called :
-"Dungeon & Dragons" that brings a lot of fun in our world.But as an regular board game you had to deal with paper, cards, pencils and whatever the forces you to use.This service comes handy when you need to create your character and keep track of the progrss for entire game, but this time it will be digital.
+"Dungeon & Dragons" that brings a lot of fun in our world.
+But as an regular board game you had to deal with paper, cards, pencils and whatever it forces you to use.
+This service comes handy when you need to create your character and keep track of the progress for entire game, but this time it will be digital.
 Now, when you want to play board game next time, make sure to use GaHelp to increase you gaming experience.

 ## How to use the service: